zammad/zammad-org/src/en/tutorials/backup-restore.md

 documentation](https://www.postgresql.org/docs/){target=_blank} for this, as this is out of our documentation scope.

-#### WARNING: You don't Seem to Have Any Attachments in the File System
+#### WARNING: You don't seem to have any attachments in the file system

 This indicate that your instance currently does not save attachments to file system.